Le Mans: Climate

-Le Mans has an oceanic climate influenced by the mild Atlantic air travelling inland.
+Le Mans has a temperate oceanic climate (Cfb) influenced by the mild Atlantic air travelling inland.
 Summers are warm and occasionally hot, whereas winters are mild and cloudy.
 Precipitation is relatively uniform and moderate year round.

 Demographics

 As of 2018, there were 367,082 inhabitants in the metropolitan area (aire d'attraction) of Le Mans, with 143,252 of these living in the city proper (commune).
 In 1855 Le Mans absorbed four neighbouring communes.
 The population data for 1851 and earlier in the table and graph below refer to the pre-1855 borders.

 Transportation

 The Gare du Mans is the main railway station of Le Mans.
 It takes 1 hour to reach Paris from Le Mans by TGV high speed train.
 There are also TGV connections to Lille, Marseille, Nantes, Rennes and Brest.
 Gare du Mans is also a hub for regional trains.
 Le Mans inaugurated a new light rail system on 17 November 2007.